sushruth31/minesweeper-rust/README.md

 - **Trunk** — asset pipeline and dev server; runs `wasm-bindgen` and fingerprints the CSS so nothing needs a hand-written build script.
 - **rand** — `getrandom`'s `js` feature backs it with `crypto.getRandomValues`
   in the browser.
-Every rules function takes a `&mut impl Rng`, so the tests hand it a seeded `StdRng` and get byte-identical boards.
+Every rules function that needs randomness takes the `Rng` as a parameter rather than reaching for a thread-local, so the tests hand it a seeded `StdRng` and get byte-identical boards.

 No runtime dependencies beyond those, and no JavaScript of my own.